Tik Tik Tik (2018 film)

-The film was released on 22 June 2018. and received generally positive reviews from critics and audience, who praised Jayam Ravi's performance, cinematography, background score, soundtrack and VFX, but criticized its logic-defying sequences and writing.
+The film was released on 22 June 2018, and received mixed reviews from critics and audiences, who praised Jayam Ravi's performance, cinematography, background score, soundtrack and VFX, but criticized its logic-defying sequences and writing.
 It grossed over ₹57.63 crore and was a commercial success at the box office.

 Plot

-The DSD team, which consist of Mahendran as its head, find that an asteroid will hit earth in seven days.
-The lives of people in and around Chennai are at stake.
-The only way to destroy the asteroid would be with a heavy missile, but upon learning about the less time they decide to recover the missile through illegal means.
-The team goes ahead with this secret mission with only the Prime Minister, Home Minister and Defence Minister knows about the mission.
-The biggest challenge is to take it to space, which will only be possible by expert thieves.
+The DSD team, which consist of Mahendran as its head, find that an asteroid will hit the Bay of Bengal in seven days, threatening the lives of people in eastern India.
+The only way to destroy the asteroid would be with a heavy missile, but upon learning about the small amount of time they have, they decide to recover the missile by stealing it from a Chinese space station because they would be unable to report it as missing.
+The team goes ahead with this secret mission with only the Prime Minister, Home Minister and Defence Minister aware of the mission.
+The biggest challenge is taking it to space, which will only be possible by expert thieves.
 An escape artist Vasu and his friends Venkat and Appu are hired.
 Joining them are DSD members Swathi and Raguram.
 After training, they board the spacecraft Dhruva 1.
 Before launch, Vasu hears a mysterious voice on the voice channel in his communication device.
 The voice tells him that Ravi, Vasu's son, has been kidnapped.
 In order to release him, Vasu must do whatever the voice tells him.

-Dhruva 1 has a successful launch en Route to the space station, the voice tells Vasu to cut some wires, which would cause a fuel leak.
+Dhruva 1 has a successful launch en route to the space station.
+The voice tells Vasu to cut some wires, which would cause a fuel leak.
 He feigns unconsciousness before proceeding to cut the wires.
-When Venkat questions him, Vasu reveals about Ravi's kidnapping.
-This causes Dhruva 1 to spiral out of control and crash land on the moon.
+When Venkat questions him, Vasu tells him about Ravi's kidnapping.
+This causes Dhruva 1 to spiral out of control and crash land on the Moon.
 The crew steps out to do repairs to the ship, where they find the wires cut.
 The ship is repaired, but the ship has little fuel.
-Vasu suggests that refueling from the space station to that way, so that they would have an excuse to enter the station.
-They agree to the plan and request permission to refuel from the space station to which the crew on board the space station approve.
-Dhruva 1 then leaves the moon, bound for the space station.
+Vasu suggests that refueling from the space station, so that they would have an excuse to enter the station.
+They agree to the plan and request permission to refuel from the space station, which the crew on board the space station approves.
+Dhruva 1 then leaves the Moon, bound for the space station.
 However, images of Vasu cutting the wires are discovered by Lt.
 Gen. T. Rithika and brought to Mahendran's attention.
 However, Mahendran does not pursue the matter further.